-Most organizations have some form of risk management in place, but operational risk management is often overlooked.
-Many operational risk management function mistakenly believes that they are already managing operational risks effectively when, in fact, they are not.
+Most organizations have some form of risk management in place, but effective operational risk management is often overlooked.
+Many operational risk management functions mistakenly believe that they are already managing operational risks effectively when, in fact, they are not.

 This can lead to serious consequences when an unexpected event occurs and failed internal processes.
 A well-developed operational risk management program can help an organization avoid or minimize these consequences.